iot2tangle/Raspberry/http/README.md

 ```
 git clone https://github.com/iot2tangle/Raspberry.git
 ```
-#### 4) Edit the file config.h, and complete with the configuration you need.
+#### 4) Edit the file config.h

-Define the values for your configuration to match your WiFi data, the endpoint that will have the IOTA Streams Gateway running and the Device Id.
+Navigate to the **Raspberry/http** directory and edit the **config.h** file to define the values for your configuration to match your WiFi data, the endpoint that will have the IOTA Streams Gateway running and the Device Id.
 The Device Id you define here must be exactly what you set on the Gateway configuration file.

+Keep in mind that any changes on the config file will require to recompile the code.

 ```
 const char* id_name = "Raspi-HTTP";